 Developing a Course Proposal

 The Seminars Program is designed to demonstrate the value of humanistic inquiry among intellectually curious adults.
-Its instructors and participants strive to create a forum in which discourse prospers: courses rely heavily on discussion and collaboration.
+Program instructors and participants strive to create a forum in which discourse prospers; courses rely heavily on discussion and collaboration.
 Proposals should be relevant to the study of the humanities, creative, and intellectually and methodologically sophisticated.
 Proposals should clearly define the structure of the course both intellectually and logistically.
 Instructors are not required to have an advanced degree in the field in which they wish to teach.
 The Seminars Program is also for a general public audience and participants are assumed to have no previous exposure to the subject matter.
 Generally, avoid topics that are narrowly specialized or that require large amounts of reading or photocopying, or the purchase of many texts.

 A committee of Newberry staff and seminar instructors evaluates proposals; for this reason, a complete and thorough application is vital.
 The Seminars Committee uses four criteria to evaluate proposals:

 - Applicants must demonstrate knowledge of the subject, both in their CVs or personal statements, and in their proposals.

 - Proposals must exhibit a sound, humanities-oriented methodology.
 The applications should approach the material in a critical way that interrogates the ideas, assumptions, terms, or rhetoric of a text, pieces together the details of an event into a coherent narrative, or places the text or event in historical context.

 - Proposals should appeal to a general audience.
 The seminar topic and readings should not be so esoteric that no one has heard of them